 This story is yet another tragic reminder that collisions on high-speed interstates can have devastating consequences.
 Besides the painful injuries and the heartache of losing a loved one, the cost of medical bills, lost wages, and other accident-related expenses can drain the savings of victims and their families.

 If you were injured or lost a loved one in a serious collision, you may be able to recover compensation for any damages you incurred by filing a claim against the liable party.
-An experienced Baton Rouge injury lawyer from Laborde Earles Law Firm can help you pursue the maximum settlement and avoid crucial mistakes during the claims process.
+An experienced Baton Rouge injury lawyer from Laborde Earles Injury Lawyers can help you pursue the maximum settlement and avoid crucial mistakes during the claims process.

 We have helped our clients recover over $200 million in cash settlements and verdicts.
 Call 800-522-6733 to schedule a free initial consultation